Your first online course launch plan [evergreen launch]

 It’s not just about making your course available; it’s about creating a buzz, building anticipation, and guiding potential students through a structured journey that leads to enrollment.

-A successful launch sets the foundation for future sales and helps establish your course as a trusted resource in your niche.
+There are different types of launch, but a good course launch strategy sets the foundation for future sales and helps establish your course as a trusted resource in your niche.
 Carefully planning your launch ensures that your course reaches the right audience and has the intended impact.

 Types of online course launches